Alexandria City High School: King Street Campus

+Minnie Howard Campus

+The Minnie Howard Campus was built in 1954 as a 1st–7th grade elementary school.
+The transition to a 9th grade campus was made in 1969 due to a large and fast growth of the elementary age population in the area.
+The school was a single building with a field for lacrosse, soccer, and various other sports.

+In 2019, because of capacity issues at both Minnie Howard and the main campus, the city approved on a plan to build a new, larger building on the Minnie Howard Campus with space for 1,600 students.
+In March 2022, construction began on the new building, which opened for the 2024–2025 school year.
+Its new multi-purpose field opened in 2025.

+When the new building opened in 2024, it transitioned to begin accepting students from grades 9-12, just like the King Street Campus.
+The change came as part of ACPS's "High School Project."
+Many students attend classes at both campuses and commute between the two during the school day, either by riding provided school buses or by taking the 0.6 mile walk.

 2020 movement for name change

-In 2020, in part inspired by the civil rights protests across the United States, a push to rename T.C.
-Williams began.
+In 2020, in part inspired by the civil rights protests across the United States, a push to rename T. C. Williams began.
 Advocates for the change argued that the school's namesake, former superintendent Thomas Chambliss Williams, was a segregationist and had been unwilling to integrate Alexandria City schools.
 Although there had been past community efforts to rename the school, including in two efforts in the late 1990s and early 2000s, the efforts in 2020 were significantly larger and attracted more media coverage.
 A petition was circulated in June 2020 and submitted to the school board later that month.
 ACPS announced it would begin a review of the school's name, with a public engagement portion to be held in the fall of 2020.

-A report with recommendations is expected to be completed and sent to the school board in the spring of 2021.
+In November 2020, the Alexandria City School Board voted unanimously to rename the school, with the name Alexandria City High School selected on April 8, 2021.
 The move to rename T.C.
 Williams sparked a similar movement to name another ACPS school, Matthew Maury Elementary.
-In November 2020, the Alexandria City Public Schools School Board voted unanimously to rename the school, with the name Alexandria City High School selected on April 8, 2021.